FunkyNoodles/EclipsingBinariesLightCurveGenerator/README.md

 #Description
 NOTE: This decription is currently obsolote as the program is under reconstruction.
-The new calculation will use spherical coordinates rather than cartesian coordinates, which is easier and slightly more accurate than "slices and polygons" before.
+The new calculation will use spherical coordinates rather than cartesian coordinates to divide the spheres, which is easier and slightly more accurate than "slices and polygons" before.
+The eclipse algorithms is more efficient this time since it is set in a coordinate system.

 Some goals: